Fine Needle Aspiration for Dogs

 Follow Up Tests for Fine Needle Aspirate

 • The sizes of lipomas are highly variable and, in some cases, can be quite large.
-It is preferred to remove these before growth occurs that impinges on surrounding tissues.
+Removing these before growth occurs that impinges on surrounding tissues is preferred.

 Finally, if the fine needle aspirate confirms that there are suspicious cells for cancer, a plan will be made to determine the next step for diagnosis and treatment.
 Since performing a fine needle aspirate is a screening test, follow-up care will be determined by what is found on the sample.